ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

         *   Some key-encapsulation algorithms do not authenticate the ciphertext.
             Manipulated ciphertext will not be detected during decapsulation.
-        *   Some key-encapsulation algorithms report authentication failure implicitly, by returning a pseudo-random key value.
+        *   Some key-encapsulation algorithms report authentication failure implicitly, by returning a pseudorandom key value.
             This prevents disclosing information to an attacker that has manipulated the ciphertext.
         *   Some key-encapsulation algorithms are probablistic, and cannot guarantee that decapsulation will result in an identical key value.